AEA/SPC Rules

 4. Each team must go through their entire roster of players before anyone can shoot for a second time.

-rooster cup & johnson cup | coed (section 6)
+rooster cup & johnson cup rules (section 6)

 3. NO player can score more than two (2) goals in a game.
-(Face-off Outside the Zone)

 7. NO player can skate the puck over both blue lines.
 A player may dump the puck over the offensive blue line and retrieve it once it crosses over the goal line.
-(Face-off Outside the Zone)

 johnson cup (rcoed)